Description: 14 DAYS MOROCCO TRIP FROM MARRAKECH

 Consider taking a 14 days tour through Morocco on the Kasbah Trail, departing from Marrakech, for an authentic cultural experience and an opportunity to interact with locals in far-off villages.
 This journey offers a combination of breathtaking scenery and fascinating history, providing a glimpse into the heart of Morocco.

-What's included adn excluded in the 14 days tour from Marrakech :
+What's included adn excluded in the 14 Days Marrakech desert tour

 Upon reaching Marrakech, you will be greeted and escorted to your hotel or Riad.
 Take some time to unwind and get comfortable.
 Spend the night in Marrakech.

 DAY 2 : Marrakech guided sightseeing tour with a local guide

 On the 2d day of your 14 days tour from Marrakech, you’ll embark on guided tour of Marrakech, renowned as the “southern pearl” of Morocco and the second-oldest Imperial city, which has served as a crucial stopping point for traders and travelers for centuries.
 Your itinerary will feature the Menara Gardens, the renowned Jardin Majorelle, Bahia Palace, and Saadian tombs.

 Make your way to the Koutoubia Mosque, whose towering 77-meter-high minaret dominates the heart of Marrakech.
 From there, proceed to one of Marrakech’s key cultural landmarks, the famous UNESCO World Heritage Site, Djemaa el-Fna.
 Take a break and enjoy the scenery from one of the many cafes surrounding the square.
 Then, continue to explore the diverse and vibrant souks.
 Spend the night in Marrakech.

 DAY 3 : Marrakech » Essaouira [176 km]